-The company started its smart factory initiative with the goal of achieving sustainability by digitising its supply chain and manufacturing processes and scaling towards its zero-waste goal.
-They also needed to optimise the equipment throughput utilisation, reduce production timelines, and improve the Overall Equipment Effectiveness (OEE) metric.
+The company started its smart factory initiative to achieve sustainability by digitizing its supply chain and manufacturing processes and scaling towards its zero-waste goal.
+They also needed to optimize the equipment throughput utilization, reduce production timelines, and improve the Overall Equipment Effectiveness (OEE) metric.

 Acuvate Smart Factory solution at work

 The CPG major worked with Acuvate to implement end-to-end data solutions with Power BI-enabled reporting tools for its smart factory.
 This allowed every unit’s and overall organisation’s stakeholders to have real-time insights into workforce productivity and utilisation, OEE, and output reliability.